 Subject data

-Only subjects whose insulin sensitivity status had been recorded were included in this study.
+Only subjects whose insulin sensitivity status had been recorded were included in present study.
 In this way, the original sample population was filtered down to only those classified as either insulin resistant (IR) or insulin sensitive (IS).
 Furthermore, the resulting sample population was further filtered to only include subjects that were present in all 3 omics datasets downloaded from the HMP website.

 Proteomic and metabolomic data